arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ## HtmlMarkers

-You can add HTML Markers to the map using the `html-marker` directive.
+You can add HTML Markers to the map using the `map-html-marker` directive.
 Please refer to the [Azure Maps Documentation](https://docs.microsoft.com/en-us/azure/azure-maps/map-add-custom-html) concerning the available options.
 The map and the HTML Markers listen to the changes on the provided markers and will update them accordingly.

 ```
 import { Component } from '@angular/core';